Sketch Course & Anatomic Modelling for surgeons

 - you will train skills that will enable you to better communicate with patients and are a valuable proof for you individually educating them

 - you will understand the various principles of plastic shaping

-- you will experience graphic, haptic and plastic exercises on the morphology of human body parts (e.g. the head)
+- you will experience graphic, haptic and plastic excercises on the morphology of human body parts

-- you will learn step-by-step the techniques and artistic design of a clay bust portrait
+- you will learn step by step the techniques and design of a clay bust portrait or a torso

 - you will comprehend holistically and selectively, tactically and visually, and you will discover new approaches, perspectives and experiences